DianaLu-2022/Sales-Forecasting-for-Retail-Industry/README.md

 The Random Forest regression model achieved the most outstanding performance, especially under One-Hot Encoding.
 The data preprocessing steps and model training process are detailed in the respective sections of this report.

 Additional Information
-For detailed analysis, please refer to report.pdf.
+For detailed analysis, please refer to `report.pdf`.
-To understand the analysis process, please check Retail_Store_Sales_Forecasting.ipynb.
+To understand the analysis process, please check `Retail_Store_Sales_Forecasting.ipynb`.